-□ Make sure that your Identity Vault users have the Internet EMail Address attribute populated. □ If you are using e-mail notifications for Password Synchronization, make sure that the Password Synchronization driver policies contain the password for the SMTP server.
-See Section 5.4, "Providing SMTP Authentication Information in Driver Policies," on page 28. □ If you are concerned that some users might not have the e-mail address populated, or if you want an e-mail record of all failure notifications, consider choosing a password administrator account that all e-mail notifications are sent to, in addition to the user.
+Make sure that your Identity Vault users have the Internet EMail Address attribute populated.
+If you are using e-mail notifications for Password Synchronization, make sure that the Password Synchronization driver policies contain the password for the SMTP server.
+See Section 5.4, "Providing SMTP Authentication Information in Driver Policies," on page 26.
+If you are concerned that some users might not have the e-mail address populated, or if you want an e-mail record of all failure notifications, consider choosing a password administrator account that all e-mail notifications are sent to, in addition to the user.
 This e-mail address should be in the To field of the Identity Manager script policy.
-For more information, see Section 5.6, "Sending E-Mail Notifications to the Administrator," on page 36. □ If eDirectoryTM and Identity Manager are on a UNIX server, the server must hold a replica of the e-mail template objects.
+For more information, see Section 5.6, "Sending E-Mail Notifications to the Administrator," on page 34.
+If eDirectory and Identity Manager are on a UNIX server, the server must hold a replica of the e-mail template objects.
 These objects are located in the Security container, at the root.
-This means that the server needs
+This means that the server needs a replica of the root partition.